 Forward head posture may result in neck or upper back pain, stiffness, or soreness.
 Every inch that your head moves forward results in approximately 10 additional pounds of weight on the cervical spine.
 This pattern may also contribute to headaches, temporomandibular joint disfunction (TMJ), high blood pressure, shallow breathing, and numerous other negative outcomes.

-Attempting to compensate or achieve better posture by pulling the head back to neutral may cause even more problems – if the muscles in the front of your neck do not fully relax it will result in a vise-like tension in both the front and back!
+Attempting to compensate or achieve better posture by pulling the head back to neutral may cause even more problems – if the muscles in the front of your neck do not fully relax this will result in a vise-like tension in both the front and back!

 Common recommendations for addressing this pattern include stretching and strengthening, but neither of these efforts are likely to be successful, as they do not address the muscle tension that is the root of the problem.